justlab/COVID_19_admin_disparities/README.rst

 Example output from code/NYC_COVID_Disparities.R is `located here <https://justlab.github.io/COVID_19_admin_disparities/code/NYC_COVID_Disparities.html>`_.

-| Processing and analysis time on a personal computer was **INSERT TIME HERE**.
-| On a server (2x Intel Xeon E5-2640 v3) connected to an enterprise 1 Gbit/s network, total processing time was 52 minutes, 19 minutes of which was predominantly downloading data.
+On a server (2x Intel Xeon E5-2640 v3) connected to an enterprise 1 Gbit/s network, total processing time was 52 minutes, 19 minutes of which was predominantly downloading data.

 Packages and Installation
 ============================================================